ye-kyaw-thu/myNER/7-tags/README.md

    Sookmyung Women’s University, Seoul, Korea, 2022.
    [https://www.researchgate.net/publication/379828999_Named_Entity_Recognition_for_Myanmar_Language](https://www.researchgate.net/publication/379828999_Named_Entity_Recognition_for_Myanmar_Language)

-## Publication
+## Usage

-The myNER 7 Tags corpus (version 1.0) is being used for The International Conference on Cybernetics and Innovations (ICCI 2025) Conference paper.
+The myNER 7 Tags Corpus (v1.0) is being used in a paper submitted to the *International Conference on Cybernetics and Innovations (ICCI 2025)*.

 ## Citation